Yaroslav-Repos/Yaroslav-Repos/README.md

 ### Telegram RAG Bot

-Production-oriented Telegram assistant for customer support and business automation.
+AI-powered Telegram assistant for customer support and business automation, using RAG to retrieve relevant knowledge and generate context-aware responses.

 **Key Features**